dikshaadsul27-wq/sql-business-insights/INTERPRETATIONS.md

 **Q9 — Repeat Purchase Interval**

 *Question :*
-Lifecycle Marketing wants to know: how long until a customer comes back, and when should we send the win‑back email?
+“How long until a customer comes back?
+When should we send the win‑back email?”

 *Summary of the Output :*
-Average days to next order: ~6.3 days
+Average days to next order: ~14.7 days
-Median days to next order: 1 day p90 days to next order: 20 days
+Median days to next order: 8 days
+90th percentile (p90): 41 days
-Customers with repeat orders: 3,759
+Customers with repeat orders: 690

 *Sanity checks :*
 1. days_to_next_order >= 0 on every row.
 2. median <= p90 in the summary.

 *Interpretation :*
-The median of 1 day shows that many customers place repeat orders almost immediately — often splitting one shopping session into multiple transactions.
-These aren’t true “come‑back” purchases, so they shouldn’t drive win‑back strategy.
-The average of ~6 days is skewed upward by customers who take longer to return.
-The p90 of 20 days highlights the long tail: 10% of repeat customers wait three weeks or more before ordering again.
+The median of 8 days shows that half of repeat customers return within just over a week.
+This is the most representative “typical” comeback window.
+The average of ~15 days is skewed upward by slower repeaters, indicating a meaningful tail of customers who take longer to return.The p90 of 41 days highlights that 10% of repeat customers wait six weeks or more before placing another order.
+Compared to earlier runs (where median was 1 day due to same‑day session splits), this cleaned dataset excludes those near‑zero intervals, giving a more realistic view of genuine repeat behavior.
-In practice, most genuine repeat purchases cluster within the first week, but a meaningful minority return only after ~3 weeks.
+In practice, most customers return within 1–2 weeks, but a significant minority only re‑engage after a month or more.

 *Actionable Takeaways :*
-1. Exclude same‑day repeats from win‑back logic, they’re session splits, not re‑engagement.
-2. Target win‑back emails around day 7–10: this aligns with the average return window, catching customers who haven’t come back after their typical cycle.
+1. Primary win‑back trigger: Send the first win‑back email around day 10–12, just after the median comeback window, to catch customers who haven’t returned in their typical cycle.
-3. Add a second reminder around day 20: this addresses the p90 group, nudging the long‑tail customers before they lapse completely.
+2. Secondary reminder: Add a follow‑up around day 35–40, aligned with the p90, to re‑engage the long‑tail customers before they lapse completely.
-4. Segment by behavior: frequent buyers (median 1 day) need loyalty rewards, while slower repeaters (p90 ~20 days) need re‑engagement campaigns.
+3. Segment strategy: Fast repeaters (≤8 days) → nurture with loyalty rewards rather than win‑back.
+4. Slow repeaters (20–40 days) → target with re‑engagement offers or personalized nudges.

 **Q10 — Attribution Comparison: First‑Touch vs Last‑Touch Revenue by Channel**

 *Question :*